Guntikiwritescode/YahuCode/LANGUAGE.md

 - **discrepancies** — how many times the OFFICIAL story was provably false against what really happened.

-The run *is* the diff.
-The joke is not in any single line; it is in the distance between the two columns.
+The run *is* the diff and how much cognitive dissonance you can fit into a single program.

 Four ordinary compiler ideas are each replaced by a thematic mechanism that is load-bearing, not decorative: